VLSIDA/OpenRAM/README.md

 # Creating Custom Technologies

+If you want to support a enw technology, you will need to create:
++ a setup script for each technology you want to use
++ a technology directory for each technology with the base cells

 All setup scripts should be in the setup\_scripts directory under the
 $OPENRAM\_TECH directory.
+We provide two technology examples for [SCMOS] and [FreePDK45].
 Please look at the following file for an example of what is needed for OpenRAM:
 ```
   $OPENRAM_TECH/setup_scripts/setup_openram_freepdk45.py
 ```
 Each setup script should be named as: setup\_openram\_{tech name}.py.

-Each specific technology (e.g., freepdk45) should be a subdirectory (e.g., $OPENRAM_TECH/freepdk45) and include certain folders and files:
+Each specific technology (e.g., [FreePDK45]) should be a subdirectory (e.g., $OPENRAM_TECH/freepdk45) and include certain folders and files:
   1. gds_lib folder with all the .gds (premade) library cells.
 At a minimum this includes: